CXInc/trellfire/README.md

 Trellfire
 =========

 Trellfire is an app that generates burndown charts from Trello boards.
 It uses the [Trello webhook API](https://trello.com/docs/gettingstarted/webhooks.html) to provide real-time updates to the burndown chart.
-Authorization is currently done through GitHub, and authorization is based upon membership in a GitHub organization, although alternate authentication/authorization methods are planned.
+Authentication is currently done through GitHub, and authorization can either be based on a whitelist of usernames or membership in a GitHub organization.

 Deploying your own instance
 ---------------------------